Full course description

-Research shows that embracing equity, diversity and inclusion makes good business sense.
-Creating a diverse talent pipeline is a critical and foundational step towards advancing an overall effective equity, diversity and inclusion initiative in the workplace.
+Research shows that embracing equity, diversity, and inclusion makes good business sense.
+Creating a diverse talent pipeline is a critical and foundational step towards advancing overall effective equity, diversity and inclusion initiative in the workplace.
 This workshop will help participants create a practical evidence-based plan for diversifying their workforces.

 What You Will Learn

 Workshop participants will gain knowledge and skills in their ability to recruit and hire diverse candidates including in these areas:

 - Knowledge of common challenges to diversifying talent and research-backed strategies that address those challenges.